-- For a man and woman who are alike in all other ways, the male mortality should exceed the female mortality; - As we increase a covariate value (e.g. affluence), but keep all other covariate values the same, the mortality should decrease (except possibly for the oldest old); and - Former blue-collar workers should have higher mortality rate than those who served as white-collar workers (all other covariates alike). - Disabled retirees should have higher mortality than annuitants.
+- For a man and woman who are alike in all other ways, the male mortality should exceed the female mortality; - As we increase a covariate value (e.g. affluence), but keep all other covariate values the same, the mortality should decrease (except possibly for the oldest old); - Former blue-collar workers should have higher mortality rates than those who served as white-collar workers (all other covariates alike); - Those with single life benefits should have higher mortality rates than those with joint life benefits; - Disabled retirees should have higher mortality than annuitants.

 While the results within any GLM should generally be internally consistent, the use of multiple GLMs to cover different combinations of available rating factors increases the risk that we may have some internal inconsistencies.
 We therefore assess the number of consistency issues in VitaCurves, including "unexpected" crossings (i.e. pairs of curves where the order of which has the highest mortality rates crosses at some point over the age spectrum) against specified criteria and tolerances.
-The criteria capture both the nature of consistency issue19, and whether it is of concern20.
+The criteria capture both the nature of consistency issue, and whether it is of concern.
 With a large number of VitaCurves, it is likely that there will be a modest number of inconsistencies, and so tolerances are set on the number of inconsistencies identified.
 Breaching of certain thresholds is likely to lead to alternative GLMs being fitted.
 Where these thresholds are not breached, an experienced member of the team looks closely at the any inconsistencies identified before the VitaCurves are published.

-19 We require that VitaCurves should be monotonically increasing with age, similar granularity curves should be in the expected order (men above women) and less granular curves should be within the extremes of more granular curves
+&lt;sup>18 We require that VitaCurves should be monotonically increasing with age, similar granularity curves should be in the expected order (e.g. men above women) and less granular curves should be within the extremes of more granular curves

-20 Some inconsistencies may be fine on grounds of materiality (e.g. number of ages impacted, or in size of inconsistency)
+&lt;sup>19 Some inconsistencies may be fine on grounds of materiality (e.g. number of ages impacted, or in size of inconsistency)